-- Submit a PDF of your code to Gradescope by downloading a PDF from Jupyterhub (File -> Download As -> PDF) and then uploading this PDF to Gradescope.
+- Submit a PDF of your code to Gradescope.
+The best way to do this from Jupyterhub is File -> Download As -> HTML, then print to PDF, and upload to Gradescope.

 _ = ok.submit() .

-This class has a lab component that appears in the schedule of classes (Mondays, 12-2:50pm or 3-5:50pm), however we will not be using this block of time.
 You are free to complete your lab assignments whenever is convenient for you.
-Tutors will be available to help you in CSE B260 during tutor hours.
-Each person must submit each lab independently, but you are welcome to collaborate with any number of other students in lab.
-If you choose to complete a lab assignment remotely, without physically attending CSE B260, you may do so, but you must work completely on your own.
-Therefore, lab attendance is encouraged but not required.
+Tutors will be available to help you in CSE B230 during tutor hours.
+Each person must submit each lab independently, but you are welcome to collaborate with any number of other students.
+This means that you can be physically together working with other students, but not that you can copy or share answers with other students.

 Deadlines and Late Submissions:

-Labs must be submitted by the 11:59pm deadline to be considered on time.
-See the schedule for due dates.
+Lab assignments must be submitted by the 11:59pm deadline to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it's a good habit to submit early and often.
-Late lab submissions will not be accepted.
-We will drop your two lowest lab scores to account for this.
+Late lab assignments will not be accepted, but we will drop your lowest lab score when calculating your grade.